StrangeGirlMurph/obsidian-wikipedia-search/docs/settings.md

 Default: `false` (really recommended)

-### Open article in browser

-Whether or not to always open articles in the browser instead of in-app even if the Surfing plugin is installed and enabled.

-Default: `false`

 ### Article tab placement

-Whether or not to open articles in a fullscreen tab instead of a split view when using the Surfing plugin to [open the articles directly in Obsidian](commands.md#open-article) or [opening newly created article notes](#open-created-article-notes).
+Whether or not to open articles in a fullscreen tab instead of a split view when using the Web viewer core plugin to [open the articles directly in Obsidian](commands.md#open-article) or [opening newly created article notes](#open-created-article-notes).

 Default: `false`